 Apple cider vinegar

-Better health is built on a foundation of the 3 holistic pillars: diet, exercise and mindfulness.
+Better health is built on a foundation of the 3 holistic pillars: diet, exercise, and mindfulness.
 These all act as the foundation for ‘self-healing’ and a source of balance to prevent future health problems.
-During recovery from chronic fatigue discipline is required and often lifestyle adjustments are needed to allow the body time to heal.
-It is also important to try to overcome barriers to better health as in our modern world we are constantly faced with hurdles that prevent us from putting our health first.
+During recovery from chronic fatigue, discipline is required and often lifestyle adjustments are needed to allow the body time to heal.
+It is also important to try to overcome barriers to better health as in the modern world we are constantly faced with hurdles that prevent us from putting our health first.
 Below is a list of 10 pieces of advice I would give to follow:

 1. Shop seasonal, local, organic and vary your diet